-- unusual irritability or excitability

 - unusual disinterest

-- □ difficulties to concentrate
+- difficulties to concentrate

-- □ mood swings
+- mood swings

 - emotional outbursts

-- □ sleepiness or lethargy
+- \Box sleepiness or lethargy

 STEP 3: IMMOBILIZE THE VICTIM

 Head injuries that cause a concussion often occur with injury to the neck or spine.

 Avoid moving the victim in order not to cause any further injury (The medical team is responsible for moving the victim until outside assistance arrives).